Welcome to my website. I am a professor of biomedical photographic communications at R•I•T. My work investigates photomicrography,

 September 1986 I was hired as an instructor in the Biomedical Photographic Communications department.
 I served as the department chair from 1989 until the summer of 2010.
 While at RIT, I have taught numerous undergraduate courses.
-I also teach workshops including Digital
+I have also taught workshops all over the world including a workshop that ran consecutively for 20 years, Digital

 Imaging using a Light Microscope sponsored by KTH and Karolinska